 ▶Book Asakusa Local Food Bar Hopping Tour or Shinjuku Biggest Drinking Town Izakaya Hopping Tour

 The rise in interest in maid cafes outside of Japan can directly be attributed to their depiction in Japanese pop culture.
 Maid cafes are often found around Akihabara.
 Here you can find adorable maids, live performances, and even fantastic food for your entertainment.
-The cafes are an open and friendly environment often attracting women and even children through their doors.
-If you’re not really interested in maids, there are many unique cafes with different gimmicks including butler, vampire, and ninjas as well.
+The cafes are open and friendly environments often attracting women and even children through their doors.
+If you’re not really interested in maids, there are many unique cafes with different gimmicks including butlers, vampires, and ninjas as well.

 Shukubo Lodging Experience